diamond-org/flask-diamond/etc/sphinx/documentation/model_view_controller_with_flask-diamond.rst

 To model a chess game, you'd start with a model of Players and Chess Pieces, which are entities.
 A player has many chess pieces, so there is a relationship between our entities.
 Using nothing more than the idea of "Players" and "Chess Pieces", you can go a long way towards modeling the game of chess.

-All models (including the chess model) have two properties:
+All models have two properties:

 - **Entities**: An Entity is a type of object.
 Entities have attributes, which are characteristics of the Entity.
 In the chess example, a Player is a an Entity; there are two Players in chess and each one is an instance of the Player class.
 An attribute of Players is "color"; the player controls either white pieces or black pieces, so the player's color can be white or black.
 Since a player can have a name, *name* is therefore also an attribute of a Player.
 - **Relationships**: Entities can affect one another through relationships.
 In the chess example, a Player has many Pieces and each Piece is owned by a Player.
 Since a Player can have many Pieces, we call this a "one-to-many" Relationship.
 There are also one-to-one and many-to-many relationships.